First Aid for Severe Bleeding

 If possible, you should avoid coming into direct contact with another person’s blood.
 Several infections can be carried in blood, and whilst the risk may be minimal you should always take precautions.
 This could involve wearing disposable gloves, or using clothing/tea-towels/plastic bags to create a barrier between your hands and the wound.

-Once you have controlled the bleeding, call for an ambulance.
+Once you have controlled the performed the emergency steps above, call for an ambulance.

 Remember, the emphasis should be on applying and maintaining direct pressure over the wound as this will help stop significant blood loss.

 If there is an object in the wound (such as a piece of glass), then you should not remove it.
 Removing the object may cause internal damage and further blood loss.
 Instead, you should apply firm direct pressure around the wound, taking care not to move the object.

 What happens if someone loses too much blood?

 If someone loses too much blood, they will go into a condition known as shock.
 Our body can cope with a small amount of blood loss (normally around a pint), this is why giving blood is perfectly safe.

-However, if you lose too much blood your body’s cells & tissues are deprived of oxygen – this is a medical condition known as shock.
+However, if you lose too much blood your body’s cells & tissues become deprived of oxygen as there is less blood available to them- this is a medical condition known as shock.
 If someone is going into shock, they may show some of the following signs & symptoms:

 - Pale, cold clammy skin